 Aroma is another one.
 We all love the smell of freshly brewed coffee, but no two aromas are exactly the same.
 The aroma isn’t just an indicator of what’s to come, but because all of our senses work together, it also directly impacts our perception of the taste.
 Common descriptors for Aroma include floral, nutty, fruity, smokey, or complex.

-If after the following you’re still unsure which beans to go for, you can always order our selection of mixed case of beans such as Lavazza Coffee Beans Variety Box or Ethical Coffee Beans Variety Box or 100% Arabica Variety Box all of which come with a couple of free Lavazza mugs at the moment.
+If after the following you’re still unsure which beans to go for, you can always order our selection of mixed case of beans such as Lavazza Coffee Beans Variety Box or Ethical Coffee Beans Variety Box or 100% Arabica Variety Box to sample a few blends.

 A guide to Lavazza coffee beans